Sistine Chapel ceiling: Architectural scheme

 The Sistine Chapel is about 35 m (118 ft) long and 14 m wide, with the ceiling rising to about 20 m above the main floor.
 The vault is of quite a complex design and it is unlikely that it was originally intended to have such elaborate decoration.

-The chapel walls have three horizontal tiers with six windows in the upper tier down each side.
-There were also two windows at each end, but these have been closed up above the altar when Michelangelo's Last Judgment was painted, obliterating two lunettes.
-Between the windows are large pendentives which support the vault.
-Between the pendentives are triangularly shaped arches or spandrels cut into the vault above each window.
-Above the height of the pendentives, the ceiling slopes gently without much deviation from the horizontal.
+The chapel walls have three horizontal tiers with six arched windows in the upper tier on each side.
+There were also two windows at each end; however, these were closed up above the altar when Michelangelo's The Last Judgment was painted, obliterating two lunettes.
+Between the windows are large spandrels that support the vault.
+Above each window, the ceiling features triangular spandrels that rise from the tops of the pilasters between the windows.
+At each corner of the chapel, there are doubled spandrels, also referred to as pendentives, which depict scenes of the miraculous salvation of the people of Israel: The Brazen Serpent, The Punishment of Haman, David and Goliath, and Judith and Holofernes.
+Above the height of these spandrels, the ceiling forms a flattened cross vault (or groin vault), springing from a continuous string course that encircles the walls at the level of the window arches.

-The first element in the scheme of painted architecture is a definition of the real architectural elements by accentuating the lines where spandrels and pendentives intersect with the curving vault.
+The first element in Michelangelo's scheme of painted architecture is the visual clarification of the real architectural structure, achieved by accentuating the junctions between the vault and the supporting elements—namely, the triangular window spandrels and the four larger corner doubled spandrels (sometimes referred to as pendentives).
+Michelangelo achieved this by painting illusionistic architectural frames that both delineate and integrate these structural features into the overall compositional logic of the ceiling.
 Michelangelo painted these as decorative courses that look like sculpted stone mouldings.
-These have two repeating motifs, a formula common in Classical architecture.
-Here, one motif is the acorn, the symbol of the family of both Pope Sixtus IV, who built the chapel, and Pope Julius II, who commissioned Michelangelo's work.
-The other motif is the scallop shell, one of the symbols of the Madonna, to whose Assumption the chapel was dedicated in 1483.
+These have two repeating motifs: the acorn and the scallop shell.
+The acorn is the symbol of the family of both Pope Sixtus IV, who built the chapel, and Julius II, who commissioned Michelangelo's work.
+The scallop shell is one of the symbols of the Madonna, to whose Assumption the chapel was dedicated in 1483.
 The crown of the wall then rises above the spandrels, to a strongly projecting painted cornice that runs right around the ceiling, separating the pictorial areas of the biblical scenes from the figures of prophets, sibyls, and ancestors, who literally and figuratively support the narratives.
 Ten broad painted cross-ribs of travertine cross the ceiling and divide it into alternately wide and narrow pictorial spaces, a grid that gives all the figures their defined place.